 The convertible bonds include conditional redemption clauses: during the conversion period, if the closing price of the Bank'S A-share stocks for at least 15 trading days in any 30 consecutive trading days is not less than 130% (including 130%) of the current conversion price, the Bank has the right to redeem all or part of the unconverted convertible bonds at the price of the bond'S face value plus accrued interest.
 If a conversion price adjustment occurs due to ex-rights or ex-dividends within the aforementioned 30 trading days, on trading days before adjustment, it is calculated according to the conversion price and the closing price before adjustment.
 On subsequent trading days, it is calculated based on the conversion price and the closing price after adjustment.
-In addition, when the total par value of the unconverted convertible bonds at the face value plus the interest accrued in the current period.
+In addition, when the total par value of the unconverted convertible bonds issued is less than RMB30 million, the Bank has the right to redeem all the unconverted convertible bonds at the face value plus the interest accrued in the current period.